Vmlweb/MEAN/README.md

 grunt test
 ```

-When in distribution your logs and database files will be stored in the local directory.
+When in development your logs and database files will be stored in the local directory.

 ## Logger